-There are also state employment laws, which affect employers in relation to some issues (for example, long service).
-There are laws covering superannuation, work health and safety, workers’ compensation, discrimination and equal opportunity and other issues.
+There are also state employment laws, which affect employers in relation to some issues (for example, long service leave).
+There are also laws covering superannuation, work health and safety, workers’ compensation, discrimination and equal opportunity and other issues.

 The NES set out 10 minimum standards or entitlements in relation to: